firstbatchxyz/dria-blog/docs/how-to/pipelines.md

 ---
 categories:
 - Workflows
-description: Learn how to create efficient pipelines that integrate workflows for generating complex outputs in parallel using Dria.
+description: Learn how to create and implement efficient pipelines that execute workflows in parallel using Dria.
 tags:
-- pipelines
-- workflows
+- Pipelines
-- parallel processing
+- Workflows
-- data generation
+- Asynchronous Processing
 - Dria
+- Data Generation
 ---

 # Creating Pipelines